 - Don't remove the gathers until you are happy there are no tucks.
 It is not necessary to remove the whole sleeve if you happen to get a tuck in the wrong place.
 Simply unpick the area that you are not happy with and ease the gathers again and resew.

-- It is possible to gather with one row of basting stitch, but the double row is far safer.
+- It is possible to gather with one row of basting stitches, but the double row is far safer.

 Flat Sleeve Method